ronnieholm/Space-Invaders-ECS-Python/README.md

-# Space-invaders-ECS-Python
+# Space-Invaders-ECS-Python

-The goal of this simple Space Invaders game is two-fold: (1) learn how to do hardware independent physics.
-That is make on screen movement independent of frame rate; (2) learn how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern.
-That is favor composition over inheritance.
+The goal of this simple Space Invaders game is two-fold: (1) learn how to do hardware independent physics by making screen movement independent of frame rate; (2) learn how to organize code according to the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) architectural pattern by favoring composition over inheritance.

 The game requires Python 3.6.9 or higher.